borisngong/Alx-Webstack-Portfolio_BoroHuBMedia/README.md

 ### Additional Information

-For detailed information on request parameters, response formats, and example payloads, please refer to the Postman collection, which contains comprehensive documentation for each endpoint.
+For detailed information on request parameters, response formats, and example payloads, please refer to the Postman collection above, which contains comprehensive documentation for each endpoint.

-Please explore the Postman collection for more insights into managing authentication, members, content posts, feedback comments, and chat functionalities.
-The Postman collection link can be found below in the documentation section.

 ## Project Structure